awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-tutorials-distributed-gpu-training.md

 ## MXNet<a name="deep-learning-containers-eks-tutorials-distributed-gpu-training-mxnet"></a>

 This tutorial will guide you on distributed training with MXNet on your multi\-node GPU cluster\.
 It uses Parameter Server\.
 To run MXNet distributed training on EKS, we will use the [Kubernetes MXNet\-operator](https://www.kubeflow.org/docs/components/mxnet/) called `MXJob`\.
 It provides a custom resource that makes it easy to run distributed or non\-distributed MXNet jobs \(training and tuning\) on Kubernetes\.

-## Add MXNet support in your Kubeflow deployment

 1. Setup a namespace\.